LT-IntroToAI-SY2526/assignment6-part2-per3-Cris30-ai/a6_part2_writeup.md

 Would you trust this model to predict the price of a house with 6 bedrooms, 4 bathrooms, 3000 sq ft, and 5 years old?
 Why or why not?
 (Hint: Think about the range of your training data)

 **YOUR ANSWER:**
+I would not trust this model 100% to predict the price of a house with 6 bedrooms, 4 bathrooms, 3000 sq ft, and 5 years old because these features are outside of the training data range.
+Therefore, the model's predict will be less accurate because its prediction with be extrapolation.